Aberystwyth University Library Collection Policy

 Recommendations from academic staff are the main source of material selection, primarily through reading lists.
 These will be acquired by the Library whilst seeking to maintain the balance and quality of the collection.
 Where there are conflicting demands and resource limitations, decisions will be informed by measured and predicted use of materials, determined by current and known future academic commitments.

-Electronic provision of information and materials is preferred to print where it is appropriate and advantageous to our users.
+We operate a ‘Digital First’ policy whereby the electronic provision of information and materials is preferred to print where it is affordable, appropriate, and advantageous to our users.

 We will acquire materials in other media but only in formats which are accessible, sustainable and supportable.